action pack / cobra starting

 Keep employer documents central

-The COBRA notice, plan administrator information, premium amounts, deductible progress, and payment dates should stay in front of the user while they review the related pages.
+The COBRA notice, plan administrator information, premium amounts, deductible progress, and payment dates should stay in front of you while they review the related pages.

 Continue this coverage path